microweber/microweber/readme.md

 For developers:
 ===

-Microweber is a new generation drag and drop cms and application framework.

-It can be used to manage your websites or simply to power your custom applications.

-**Check out the existing documentation on [our website](http://microweber.com/api-docs "") or [on github](https://github.com/microweber/microweber/tree/master/wiki "").**
+**Check out the existing documentation on [our website](http://microweber.com/api-docs "")**

+Contribute
+===
+We are looking for people who want to help us improve Microweber.

+If you are a developer, submitting fixes is easy:

+1. Log in to GitHub
+2. Fork the Microweber repository
+3. Make your changes and submit pull request